-V. HW IMPLEMENTATION AND OPTIMIZATION
+V. HARDWARE IMPLEMENTATION AND OPTIMIZATION

-This section presents our proposed HW architecture (see Fig. 7), based on the optimization techniques introduced above.
-It consists of the kernel units, an adapter unit, an activation function unit, and tail units.
+This section presents our proposed hardware architecture (Fig. 7), based on the optimization techniques introduced above.
+It consists of the kernel units, an adapter unit, an activation function unit and tail units.

 A. Kernel Units